oscdev-io/ezplugins/README.md

 # EZPlugins

-EZPlugins is an easy to use plugin API.
+EZPlugins is an easy to use plugin API with a great deal of flexibility.

 # Quick Start